TheHive-Project/TheHiveDocs/admin/backup-restore.md

 # Backup and restore data
-All persistent data are stored in ElasticSearch database.
+All persistent data is stored in an ElasticSearch database.
 The backup and restore procedures are the ones that are detailed in
 [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).